 iPhone 11

-The A13 made it’s debut in 2019 and can be found in the iPhone 11, iPhone 11 Pro, IPhone 11 Pro Max and the iPhone SE.
-It is built on a 7nm process, has hexa custom cores (Lightning and Thunder) arranged in a 2+4 big.LITTLE configuration running at 2.66GHz.
+The A13 made its debut in 2019 and can be found in the iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and the iPhone SE.
+It is built on a 7nm process and has hexa custom cores (Lightning and Thunder) arranged in a 2+4 big.LITTLE configuration running at 2.66GHz.
 The custom cores Lightning and Thunder are built on ARM v8.4-A with instruction sets A64.
-Their performance is comparable to a Cortex A78.
+Their performance is comparable to a Cortex X1 CPU core.

 iPhone 11 Pro Max (GSMARENA)